ayurpulle/langsplat-project/README.md

 ---

-*Built as a 1-week project exploring neural scene representations and open-vocabulary 3D understanding.
+*Built as a personal project exploring neural scene representations and open-vocabulary 3D understanding.
 For questions or issues, open a GitHub issue.*